 Just about every kid in the country knows not to post his or her last name or address or phone number on the Internet.
 The paltry set of facts that I so innocently wrote on my luggage tag so long ago are the only bits of information that kids guard jealously today.
 What they don't realize is that when the vast matrix of information easily available on the Internet is cross-referenced to the bountiful data they supply on social media, it can lead right to them.
 You tell me where your daughter goes to school and what sport she plays, and I'll tell you what day and time she'll be playing a game in a public park.
 Look around that park while you're watching the game — it's not inconceivable that one of the men there has come to catch a glimpse of a particular girl on the team.

 A portal has opened in the once inviolable space of the home, through which anything, harmful or harmless, can pass.

-The primary engine of MySpace's stupendous growth isn't the Internet, but the fathomless narcissism of the young.
+The primary engine of social media's stupendous growth isn't the Internet, but the fathomless narcissism of the young.

 Internet Addiction: A Brief Summary of Research and Practice

 - Cash, H., D. Rae, C., H. Steel, A., & Winkler, A. (2012).
 Internet addiction: A brief summary of research and Practice.
 Current Psychiatry Reviews, 8(4), 292–298.